By Greg Nikkel

 Weyburn artist Heather van der Breggen held a reception to open her newest art exhibit, “Pour It Out”, on Friday evening at the Allie Griffin Art Gallery, noting this may be her last exhibit here for a while.

-Van der Breggen will be moving to Halifax, N.S., to be an artist-in-residence, and made some comments about her artistic endeavours since moving to Weyburn about 20 years ago before she talked about her newest art works.
+Van der Breggen was chosen for a two week Artist in Residence position in Parrsboro, Nova Scotia., and made some comments about her artistic endeavours since moving to Weyburn about 20 years ago before she talked about her newest art works.

 She noted that she found upon arrival here, “there’s no flippin’ way to paint out in the wind here,” but was able to find a very supportive employer in Mel Van Betuw at Weyburn Carpet One, who allowed her to pursue her art while also working at the store.